Business License Application Instructions

 - Whether your business provides a massage, body wrap, escort, or similar service.

-- Whether your business engages fund raising fund raising activities.
+- Whether your business engages in fund raising activities.

-- The fund raising fund raising fund raising activities your business may do.
+- The fund raising activities your business may do.

 - Whether your business deals in coins, stamps, firearms, jewels or second-hand property.